SHurtado91112/Fiestagram/README.md

 # Project 6 - *Fiestagram*

 **Fiestagram** is a photo sharing app using Parse as its backend.
+No real party inside.
+Simply an Instagram clone.
+With lots of confetti.

 Time spent: **1** hours spent in total